 The main reason why cached data exists is to make loading time faster.
 So if the device already has the layout of the website saved in the form of cached data, it will not have to load that same data once again.
 This helps in quickening the process of loading the website.

-Android devices manage app data very efficiently, and for most of the users, you will not have to worry about managing the cached data manually.
-However, when the phone begins to face issues and you are trying to fix a problem by following certain troubleshooting steps, then you may come across a step which may ask you to clear cache.
+Android devices manage app data very efficiently, and for most users, you will not have to worry about managing the cached data manually.
+However, when the phone begins to experience issues and you are trying to fix a problem by following specific troubleshooting steps, you may come across a degree that may ask you to clear the cache.

-Cached files on your Android phone or tablet can exist for the apps which you access or use, and it will exist for the websites you visit using your smartphone.
-All apps, whether they are system apps or third party apps will have cached data.
-Since cached data is automatically created and it does not include any important data, wiping or clearing the cache for an app or a device is harmless.
+Whether it's system apps or third-party apps, all apps will have cached data.
+Since cached data is automatically created and does not include any crucial data, wiping or clearing the cache for an app or a device is harmless.

 Why should we clear the system cache?